sayedhfatimi/the-contemplative-path-posts/2025-05-07-the-canyon-between-ideals-and-reality-manmade-morality-ethics-and-the-machinery-of-order/post.md

 - Who benefits from this moral code?

-- What do we call “order” that rests on suppression?
+- What do we call "order" that rests on suppression?

 ## Naming the Canyon, Bridging the Divide